Content-Based Search for Deep Generative Models: Methods

 \section{Methods}

 \lblsec{method}

-We aim to build a search/retrieval system for deep generative models.
+In this section, we develop a retrieval framework for deep generative models.
 When a user specifies an image, sketch, or text query, we would like to retrieve a model that best matches the query.
-In this paper we shall focus our attention on unconditional generative models trained on image collections: we are interested in this starting point because the user community has created a growing proliferation of this class of models~\cite{pinkney2020awesome}.
-We denote the model collection by $\gcolle$ and the user query by $\qry$.
-Every model $\gi$ captures a distribution of images $\imdist$.
-Here $\im$ are images output from a generative model.
-Since prior retrieval methods~\cite{smeulders2000content,manning2010introduction} search for single instances, our key challenge is to establish the notion of retrieving probabilistic distributions.
+We denote a collection of $N$ models by $\{\theta_1,\theta_2,\dots,\theta_N\}$ and the user query by $\qry$, and we assume a uniform prior over models (i.e., $\gcolle$).
+Every model $\gi$ captures a distribution $p ( x|\theta ) $ over images $\im$.
+While prior retrieval methods~\cite{smeulders2000content,manning2010introduction} search for single instances, we aim to construct a method for retrieving distributions.

-To achieve this, we introduce a probabilistic formulation for generative model retrieval.
+To achieve this, we introduce a probabilistic formulation for generative model retrieval. \reffig{method} shows an overview of our approach.
 Our formulation is general to different query modalities and various types of generative models, and can be extended to different algorithms.
-In \refsec{probabilistic}, we derive our model retrieval formulation based on a Maximum Likelihood Estimation (MLE) objective, and we present our model retrieval algorithms for an image, a text, and a sketch query, respectively.
-In~\refsec{method_app}, we demonstrate several extensions and applications of our search system, including finding similar models, editing real images, and fine-tuning GANs with a few images.
-In \refsec{ui}, we present a user interface built upon our algorithms.
+In \refsec{probabilistic}, we derive our model retrieval formulation based on a Maximum Likelihood Estimation (MLE) objective based on pre-trained deep learning features.
+In \refsec{learn}, we further propose a contrastive learning method to adapt features to different query modalities and model search task.
+We present our model retrieval algorithms for an image, a text, and a sketch query, respectively.
+In Sections~\ref{sec:zoo} and \ref{sec:method_app}, we discuss our new benchmark and user interface for model search.